philipwalton/blog/_posts/2013-01-13-native-object-oriented-css-a-proposal.markdown

 }
 {% endhighlightjs %}

-The above code tries turn all links into buttons but with a background color of `blue`.
+The above code tries to turn all links into buttons but with a background color of `blue`.
 However, this won't work.
-The selector `.button` has a higher [specificity](http://www.w3.org/TR/CSS21/cascade.html#specificity) than the selector `a` and even though Sass will properly append `a` to all `.button` declarations, the normal CSS cascade will prevent this from working like you'd expect.
+The selector `.button` has a higher specificity than the selector `a` and even though Sass will properly append `a` to all `.button` declarations, the normal CSS cascade will prevent this from working like you'd expect.

 Any native inheritance in CSS must account for specificity.